elamaran619/amazon-quicksight-user-guide/doc_source/connecting-to-saas-data-sources.md

 1. On the following screen, choose one of these options:
    + To save the data source and data set, choose **Edit/Preview data**\.
 Then choose **Save** from the top menu bar\.
+   + To create a data set and an analysis using the data as\-is, choose **Visualize**\.
+This option automatically saves the data source and the data set\.

      You can also choose **Edit/Preview data** to prepare the data before creating an analysis\.
+This opens the data preparation screen\.
 For more information about data preparation, see [Preparing Data Sets](preparing-data-sets.md)\.
-   + To create a data set and an analysis using the data as\-is, choose **Visualize**\.
-This option automatically saves the data source and the data set\.
+   +
 **Note**
 If you don't have enough [SPICE](welcome.md#spice) capacity, choose **Edit/Preview data**\.
-In data preparation, you can remove fields from the data set to decrease its size or apply a filter that reduces the number of rows returned\.
+In the data preparation screen, you can remove fields from the data set to decrease its size or apply a filter that reduces the number of rows returned\.
 For more information about data preparation, see [Preparing Data Sets](preparing-data-sets.md)\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/new-saas-data-source-finish.png)

 **Note**
+The Saas must support REST APIs for QuickSight to connect to it\.
+If you are connectng to Jira, the URL must be a public address\.
 If you are connecting to Twitter, which supports extracting seven days of data at a time, be aware that currently Amazon QuickSight retrieves only seven days prior to today\.